SethThomaspowered/littlefrontend/README.md

 A visitor to the website:
   - See the most recent additions to library.
   - Click on books to get more details.
-  - Leave a comment
+  - Leave a comment (added feature)

 A library steward should be available to:
   - Add books to a database
   - Update status of book availability
-  - Add book recommendations
+  - Add book recommendations(added feature)

  ### Bonus
  - Add log in functionality